The Australian National Maritime Museum Foundation is the philanthropic arm of the Australian National Maritime Museum.

 We help the museum to achieve its priorities, especially around building and preserving the National Maritime Collection, telling stories about our migration history, furthering our understanding through maritime archaeology and highlighting the importance of Indigenous connections to our seas, rivers and waterways.

-The Foundation is overseen by a board of directors, chaired since 2016 by Mr John Mullen.
+The Foundation is overseen by a board of directors, chaired by Mr Daniel Janes.
 Donations to the Foundation are tax deductible.

 Kevin Sumption PSM

 Kevin Sumption was appointed Director and CEO of the Australian National Maritime Museum in February 2012 after holding high profile leadership roles in cultural institutions in Australia and abroad.
 Kevin was one of the founding curators of the ANMM in 1991.